 - She plays games, and makes learning really fun by doing her own thing.
 You do you, boo!
 I do me!
 You do you!

 - Everything she does is fun.
 Like is said before, when you enter Spanish class it doesn’t feel like you are learning.
 You are playing games, talking in Spanish, and learning about Spanish songs.
 It is just all fun.
 Part of the “fun” is ME believing it is all FUN.
 If they see ME having fun, they are more likely to…(yes, in HS too)

 - We take brain breaks; we do movie talks.
 There you have it.

 If you had to give a new student advice, who is starting brand new at the beginning of the year in a beginning class with your teacher, what advice would you give them, to best succeed in Spanish class?

 What do THEY see as the key to succeeding in my class?
 I am pleased to see that they recognize the IMPORTANCE of listening with their EYES AND their ears.
-Here are the rest of their answers.

 - I would tell them to keep raising their hand and asking questions.
 Also to keep their eye on Maestra.
 And I would tell them to use circumlocution.
 NO MORE CÓMO SE DICE!

 - Just participate and listen and keep your eyes on maestra.
 That is the key to success in her class.
 Yes yes yes!!!

 - I would tell them to listen and to try to talk in Spanish, and that they should come in with a positive attidtude.
 Having a positive attitude and participating with enthusiasm is part of my rubric.